lab1092/blender-manual_ja/manual/render/post_process/cm_and_exposure.rst

 World Settings
 ==============

-Settings in the :guilabel:`World` panel give you two additional controls for exposure, however, these bake the exposure effects into the rendered image, as opposed the techniques explained on this page, which affect the color space of rendered images.
+Settings in the *World* panel give you two additional controls for exposure, however, these bake the exposure effects into the rendered image, as opposed the techniques explained on this page, which affect the color space of rendered images.